barryclark/jekyll-now/_posts/2019-09-16-howto-nuxeo-component.md

 ```

-If we try to execute our test again, it will fail with an error that tells that our component cannot be cast to `AccessTokenProvider`.
+If we try to execute our test again, it will fail with an error that says that our component cannot be cast to `AccessTokenProvider`.
 One way to quickly fix this is to actually make our component implement the interface.
 The component could then implement the needed method and we would be done.

-However the SRP principle tells us to ask ourselves what is the responsibility of the component: to provide a service, not to implement it!
+However the SRP principle tells us to ask ourselves: "What is the responsibility of the component?"
+To provide a service, not to implement it!
 That's a big difference and that's why we can override the `getAdapter()` method to provide an alternate implementation than `return this;`.
 Our component becomes this:

 ```java
 public class OAuth2Component extends DefaultComponent {